bramtayl/Justly/README.md

 The duration of a chord is the number of beats until the next chord starts.
 Once the chord starts, each note in the chord will play for its number of beats.
-Beats are indivisible, so you will probably need to subdivide the original beats of your song.
-For example, if your song contains 16th notes and no shorter, each Justly beat should represent a 16th note.

 ## Interface

 ### Controls

 You can edit the starting key, starting volume, starting tempo, and starting instrument using the controls at the top.
+There is also a playback volume slider, which you can use to change the playback volume, but not the volume level of the song.

 ### Chords editor